wladimir-computin/espBitBanger/README.md

 The memory footprint can be optimized to just fit the amount of expected incoming asynchronous data.
-For this, the `SoftwareSerial` constructor provides two arguments.
+For this, the `BitBanger` constructor provides two arguments.
 First, the octet buffer capacity for assembled received octets can be set.
 Read calls are satisfied from this buffer, freeing it in return.
 Second, the signal edge detection buffer of 32bit fields can be resized.